wuw13/pothole-project/README.md

 pip install numpy==1.26.4
 pip install ultralytics
 ```
-Download `yolov10` from the YOLOv10 GitHub (https://github.com/THU-MIG/yolov10).
+Download `yolov10` from the [YOLOv10 GitHub](https://github.com/THU-MIG/yolov10).
 Extract it and put it in the home directory.

 3. Change the `ACTION` constant to specify what you want to do.
 Action descriptions is in `main.py`.
 4. Run `main.py` with your IDE.